tylottr/tf-az-kubernetes/README.md

 #### Helm Charts

 Additional values for some Helm charts have been stored under [files/kubernetes/helm/values](./files/kubernetes/helm/values) to provide some additional options for services to deploy to the cluster.

+These charts include Cert Manager, Grafana, Prometheus and Loki

 ## Maintenance